WilAm1/WilAm1/README.md

 <img src="./banner.svg">

-I enjoy experimentation and reading books, always hungry to experience that can improve my skills and level up my skills.
+I was afraid of being seen as a noob, but we all got to start from somewhere right?

 ## Working On
-I am currently undergoing training.
-Reading up books and diving deep in the web development field
+I am currently reading up books and diving deep in the web development field.
+Doing the hours and getting hands soaked.

 ## Technologies and Tools